8 Ways Probiotics Benefit Your Health As A Man

 You should get excited about how probiotics can support better energy, balanced digestion, healthy sexual function, faster recovery, clearer thinking, and much more.

 How Probiotics Work In Your Body

 Probiotics produce substances that help inhibit the growth of bad bacteria while supporting the proliferation of healthy ones.
 This is crucial as we strive to continuously feed the beneficial bacteria while reducing the number of pathogenic strains.

 Reduce Blood Levels Of Bacterial Toxins Like Lipopolysaccharides (LPS)

-Studies show that leaky gut, especially alongside high-fat meals, leads to LPS leaking into the blood and causing chronic low-grade inflammation.
-The LPS and resulting inflammation also disrupts:
+Studies show that a leaky gut, especially alongside high-fat meals, leads to LPS leaking into the blood and causing chronic low-grade inflammation.
+The LPS and resulting inflammation also disrupt:

 - Blood sugar control

 When the gut is healthy and well populated with beneficial microorganisms, our immune systems are benefitted in multiple ways.
 Probiotics interact with the lining of the gut to activate numerous immune cells and pathways that encourage a more appropriate immune response.